Edventures with Kids

 Find a 'Host' Location

-If you're planning to have track & field events, look into reserving a local park or finding a large open area.
-If you think you may include some swimming events, find a community pool that's also close to a park.
+If you’re planning to have track & field or outdoor events, look into reserving a local park or finding a large open area.
+Swimming events could be hosted at a friend’s house or community pool.

 In keeping with the Olympic theme, label your location as your "host site" if you're making invitations for the celebration.